-Finding accepting environments for social activities and hobbies can greatly enhance the lives of LGBTQ people, particularly our youth, who often experience bullying and marginalization at school.
-This page includes local opportunities that provide LGBTQ youth and their allies safe and fun activities.
-Though some of these spaces are not located in the Eastside, they might be within reasonable driving distance for you and worth checking out.
+Finding accepting environments for social activities and interaction can greatly enhance the lives of LGBTQ youth, who often experience bullying and marginalization at school.
+These places provide LGBTQ youth (and allies) fun and safe activities: though a few are not Eastside locations, they still might be within reasonable driving distance.
+Also check the additional resources that follow.

 Safe Space Places for Seattle Eastside Youth

-- For free and low cost publications from PFLAG National and other organizations, including ones that pertain specifically to youth, consult Brochures.
+- Learn about free and low cost booklets from PFLAG National, including ones that pertain specifically to youth.
+(PFLAG members receive a bookstore discount.)